Workshops for Educators

 The Department offers professional development workshops for educators and youth leaders.
 Offered at various locations throughout the state, these multi-disciplinary workshops offer participants a curriculum guide, an opportunity to experience activities first-hand and receive a variety of support materials.

-Project WILD (Wildlife in Learning Design), Aquatic Project WILD, Science and Civics, Flying WILD, Growing Up WILD workshops, featuring wildlife, are offered as three- to six-hour workshops funded in New York State by Return a Gift to Wildlife.
+Project WILD (Wildlife in Learning Design), Aquatic WILD, Science and Civics, Flying WILD, Growing Up WILD workshops, featuring wildlife, are offered as three- to six-hour workshops funded in New York State by Return a Gift to Wildlife.
+Aquatic WILD was updated in 2013 and now includes STEM connections, Career Readiness, and is correlated to the Next Generation Science Standards.
+Flying WILD and Growing Up WILD have changes to workshop structure, including adding a cost to receive the guides.

 Great Lakes Educator Programs are interdisciplinary day-long trainings in Project WET and Project WILD Aquatic curricula where participants also receive site-specific information specific Great Lakes watersheds that have suffered from degraded environmental conditions, focusing in Erie, Monroe, and Niagara counties.
 There is also a more in-depth week-long Great Lakes Academy.